Leased Car Insurance Requirements: What Coverage You Need & Costs

 • Interior damage from accidents

-Your collision and comprehensive coverage pays for accident damage repairs minus your deductible.
-The crucial decision is whether to repair damage before returning the vehicle or accept the lessor's charges.
+Standard auto insurance policies do not cover normal wear and tear.
+Your collision and comprehensive coverage pays for accident damage, minus your deductible.
+The key decision is whether to repair damage before returning the vehicle or accept the lessor's repair charges — which can run 30% to 50% higher than independent body shop rates.

 Pros

-• File insurance claims for damage exceeding deductible
+• File insurance claims for damage exceeding your deductible

-• Get pre-inspection 30-60 days before lease end
+• Get a pre-inspection 30-60 days before lease end

 Cons

-• Lessor charges often exceed independent repair costs
+• Lessor repair charges often exceed independent shop costs

 • Multiple small damages can accumulate quickly

 Many leasing companies offer pre-return inspections 30 to 60 days before your lease ends.
-Take advantage of this service to identify any chargeable damage early.
-This gives you time to make repair decisions, file insurance claims if needed, and avoid surprise charges when you return the vehicle.
+Take advantage of this service to identify chargeable damage early, giving you time to make repair decisions or file insurance claims before any surprise charges arise at return.
+Document the vehicle's condition with photos at every step.

 Smart Savings Made Simple!